MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/7-exercise-detach-delete-resources-deployment-stack.md

 ::: zone pivot="cli"

 With the Bicep file modified, we want to update the deployment stack so that the Azure SQL server and database are detached from the stack and deleted from Azure.
 We use `--action-on-unmanage deleteAll` to accomplish this result.
-This action also deletes the log analytics workspace and application insights instance we detached in the last section.
+This action also deletes the Log Analytics workspace and Application Insights instance we detached in the last section.

 1. To update the deployment stack, run the following command from the terminal in Visual Studio Code.